 It is also an inexpensive way to get plants because seed is generally cheap to buy.
 When buying seed, try and get packet sizes that you know you can use up in about three years as that is the standard shelf life for seed.
 A few crops, such as tomatoes and brassicas and cucumbers have very long lived seed, so hang on to those packets a little longer.

-In the kitchen garden at Hampton Court we grow everything we need for a one-acre veg plot in a 15 metre long greenhouse.
-We use module trays for most things – these only have a small area for roots to develop, but the idea is to keep the turnover rapid so things aren’t hanging around too long.
+In the kitchen garden at Hampton Court we would grow everything we needed for a one-acre veg plot in a 15 metre long greenhouse.
+We used module trays for most things – these only have a small area for roots to develop, but the idea was to keep the turnover rapid so things aren’t hanging around too long.
 The longer seedlings are stuck in modules and inside a glasshouse, the more chance they have of picking up problems, so always plan to plant out as soon as possible.
 Crops such as lettuce, brassicas, beets and squashes take between 4-6 weeks between sowing and planting out, so work back from when you want to plant them out to come up with a sowing date.
 Peas and beans are often quicker; celery, leeks, onions, tomatoes and peppers take much longer – 2-3 months.

 But what if you don’t have access to a greenhouse?
 When I was younger, I would commandeer all the windowsills for growing seedlings and quickly discovered that south facing ones are the best as they receive the most light.
 East and west are just about ok, but north facing ones will produce weak, spindly seedling that struggle to get enough daylight.
 If you have a conservatory you will have an advantage of more light, especially for those crops such as tomatoes, peppers and aubergines that like to be started off in the darker days of late winter.